|

 .

-An Asian species.
-It occurs rarely on western Alaskan islands.
+is the Asian White-rumped Swift.
+It has occurred rarely on western Alaskan islands.

 Outside North America, the Pacific Swift has been seen during FONT